Mitral Valve Disorders

-One of the heart's four valves, the mitral valve is located between the heart's upper chamber, called the left atrium, and the heart's lower chamber, called the left ventricle.
+One of the heart's four valves, the mitral valve is located between the heart's upper-left chamber, called the left atrium, and the heart's lower-left chamber, called the left ventricle.

-Valves control the blood flow through the heart.
-The mitral valve controls the blood flow from the left atrium into the left ventricle.
+Valves control blood flow through the heart.
+The mitral valve controls blood flow from the left atrium into the left ventricle.
 When the heart contracts, the mitral valve closes to prevent blood from backing up into the lungs.
-If the valve becomes diseased or damaged, it may be surgically repaired to restore function.
+If the valve becomes diseased or damaged, it may be surgically repaired or replaced to restore function.

 The two most common conditions that require mitral valve repair include: